hctom/drubo/docs/helpers.md

 ```
 Use this helper method to require HTTP authentication for your project.

-**NOTE:** This only protects things from prying eye that run through PHP.
+**NOTE: This only protects things from prying eyes that run through PHP.
 URLs
-to static files (e.g. images, CSS files etc.) will still be accessible!
+to static files (e.g. images, CSS files etc.) will still be accessible!**

 #### Parameters